 Field-hunting tip

-Look in fumarolic deposits country — that is the host setting where misenite typically forms.
+Look in fumarolic deposits country, the host setting where misenite typically forms.
 If you start seeing gypsum, sulphur, aphthitalite in float, you are in the right ground.
 Field specimens usually show a crusts, aggregates of fine needles habit, so train your eye for that shape before scanning the outcrop.